Rulings in Facebook, Apple antitrust cases show how tough it is to define a monopoly in the age of Big Tech

 “You see time and time again, our laws are not as sophisticated as the companies violating their spirit,” she said in an interview.
 “These circumstances cry out for change.”

-David N. Cicilline, the chair of the House Judiciary antitrust subcommittee, said in an interview that the courts repeatedly get cases involving tech firms wrong, and that their decisions don’t reflect a nuanced understanding of the complicated markets in which tech firms operate.
+David N. Cicilline, the chair of the House Judiciary antitrust subcommittee, said in an interview that the courts repeatedly get cases involving tech firms wrong and that their decisions don’t reflect a nuanced understanding of the complicated markets in which tech firms operate.

 “They’re not applying [existing laws] in a way that makes any sense, and part of it is because Congress has not done its job of modernizing our antitrust statutes,” he said.

 Cicilline, along with other House Democrats and Republicans, have introduced a package of bipartisan bills that would address some of the ways Congressional investigators allege the companies have solidified digital dominance, and make major changes to their businesses.
-He said he expects the bills to be brought to a House vote later this fall, and he is currently working with Klobuchar on Senate companion bills.
+He said he expects the bills to be brought to a House vote later this fall, and he is working with Klobuchar on Senate companion bills.

 Congress is facing external pressure to act from some of the tech giants’ biggest corporate challengers.
 Match Group, which has testified about alleged anticompetitive behavior by Apple before Congress, said in a statement that Friday’s ruling makes clear that “antiquated antitrust laws cannot solely be fixed by the courts.”